 Millennials are more burdened by student loans and student loan debt than ever before.
 As the cost of college continues to rise, student loan debt has surpassed credit card and auto loan debt.
-Just behind mortgage debt, student loan debt is the second highest consumer debt category..
+Just behind mortgage debt, student loan debt is the second highest consumer debt category.
 Graduating students are leaving college with debt that is greater than the average cost of a new car.
 The average price in 2017 was nearly $35K.
-So, here are some tips for Millennials on how to manage student loans.
+So, our debt counselors have tips for Millennials on how to manage student loans.

 Tuesday Tip – How to Manage Student Loans